 The Grade Book on the Learner's menu includes instructions for required modules and elective (optional modules).
-The required modules must be done in the listed order but the elective modules can be completed in any order.
-You must complete all of the required modules, and a set number of elective modules, depending on your Learner group.
+The required modules must be done in the listed order, but the elective modules can be completed in any order.
+You must complete all the required modules and a set number of elective modules, depending on your Learner group.

 This is a CITI requirement that all learners must read and complete indicating that they are taking the course for themselves.
 Learners cannot access any modules until the Integrity Assurance Statement has been completed.